stshryu/studiolabsample/README.md

 ## Testing
 The npm startup script can be run using `npm run test`.
 If you want the tests to re-run on change you can instead use `npm run test.watch`.
 To get test coverage run `npm run test.coverage`.

+## Deploying
+`main.tf` exists as a terraform script that takes the contents of the docker container and pushes it to a specified AWS ECR instance.
+Future iterations should include a full task/service setup to automatically push to the repository, and create the node server.